Witches of Scotland: Pardon

 The campaign seeks a legal pardon in order to acknowledge that those convicted of witchcraft were victims of injustice, and not criminals.
 In the background to their petition, Mitchell cites the Historical Sexual Offences Act 2018, as well as the Scottish Parliament's intent to pardon miners convicted during the 1984 miners strike, as precedent for righting historical wrongs in this manner.

 A member's bill to clear the names of those accused was planned by SNP MSP Natalie Don.
 It received the support of First Minister Nicola Sturgeon in December 2021, and a consultation was launched in June 2022.
 Don believes that the increasing number of female Members of Scottish Parliament in recent years has been a positive factor in the progress of the bill.

 Apology

 The campaign sought an apology from the Scottish government, with the reasoning that many victims of the witch hunts were only accused, not convicted; a pardon could not be granted to these individuals.
 Mitchell states that a "public statement of regret" is necessary for these individuals for whom even the allegation of witchcraft was irrevocably damaging.
 Nicola Sturgeon offered a formal apology on International Women's Day 2022.

 Remembering the Accused Witches of Scotland (RAWS), a related organization, additionally secured an apology from the Church of Scotland for its role in the persecution.

 Memorial

 The campaign seeks to obtain a national memorial to those affected by the witch trials.
 RAWS identified a potential site for the memorial in Kelty, Fife - a central location for many of the trials.

+In January 2025, Witches of Scotland registered a tartan design with the Scottish Register of Tartans to serve as a memorial symbol for the victims of the witch trials.
+The tartan makes use of symbolic colors such as black, grey, red, and pink, respectively representing dark times, ashes, blood, and legal tape.
+Additionally, the sewing of the tartan uses numerical symbolism by invoking the years 1563 and 1736, as well as the 173 years during which the witch trials took place.
+A previous memorial tartan commemorating those accused of witchcraft in the Aberdeen area was created by multidisciplinary artist Sweætshops® for Wonderland Festival in 2022.
+Witches of Scotland have not responded to enquiries about the conceptual similarities between the memorials.

+Media

+On 23 March 2025, two representatives appeared on BBC 3s Paranormal with Sian Eleri.
+They have also created a podcast, their own tartan and book.
+How to Kill a Witch by Claire Mitchell KC and Zoe Venditozzi is subtitled A Guide for the Patriarchy.